 For those students majoring in an area other than Sport Management but interested in gaining a better understanding of sport management, the Business Division offers a minor in Sport Management.
 This minor requires successful completion of the following courses: SPRT 101, 231, 360, 370, and 372.

 SPRT 101.
 Introduction to Sport Management.
 (3) An introduction to general management theory and principles with direct application to the Sport Management field.
 A case study approach will be used to integrate theory and practical application addressing the three primary segments — consumer, spectator, and participant.
 No prerequisite.

 SPRT 102.
-Sociology of North American Sport.
+Sociology of American Sport.
 (3) Deals with issues such as corporate sport, big time college sport, sexism, racism, and drugs and violence in sport.
 Examines how society is influenced by sport and how sport is influenced by society.
 No prerequisite.